ZiggyQubert/sandwich-club/README.md

 Design the layout for the detail activity so the different elements display in a sensible way.
 Implement the JSON parsing in JsonUtils so it produces a Sandwich Object that can be used to populate the UI that you designed.

+### Aditional info
+My working environment is in an odd networking environment which for ease of programing I have added teh SSLCertificateChecking to disable SSL certificite checking.

+I have also updated the Picasso code to handle the case when an image could not be loaded.